goshiphq/goship-cms/content/blog/what-is-freight-insurance.md

 ---
-keywords: freight insurance
+keywords: freight insurance, freight damage
 author: GoShip Admin
-title: What is Freight Insurance and Why Do I Need It?
+title: What is Freight Insurance and Why Do Shippers Need It?
 intro: "If you have ever shipped goods, you must have heard about cases of freight loss or damage due to many different circumstances.
 With services like GoShip.com, shipping items is a safe and smooth process, but there are things